VUMat/flxn-devops-challenge/README.md

     --service-account SA-min-gke@phrasal-aegis-381319.iam.gserviceaccount.com

-Optionally we can add --enable-stackdriver-kubernetes for monitoring purpose if we are using stackdriver
+Optionally we can add --enable-stackdriver-kubernetes for monitoring purpose (if we are using stackdriver)

-following secrets needs to be set up in github actions:
+Following secrets needs to be set up in github actions prior running pipeline:

-CLUSTER_NAME
-DOCKER_PASSWORD
-DOCKER_USERNAME
-GKE_CLUSTER_REGION
-GKE_PROJECT_ID
+CLUSTER_NAME #name of the gke cluster
+DOCKER_PASSWORD #creds to push container to registry DOCKER_USERNAME #creds to push container to registry DOCKER_REPO #vumat/helloworld-app:latest GKE_CLUSTER_REGION #us-west1 region where your gke cluster located GKE_PROJECT_ID #id of google cloud project